IgniteUI/indigo-design-docfx/en/components/tree.md

 ## Usage

-Make sure you switch the state of the Expand Icon to "Expanded" when you have expanded Тree Nodes.
-When you are presenting cascading selection, make sure to switch the state of the Checkbox of the parent node(s) to an indeterminate state.
+Ensure the Expand Icon state is set to "Expanded" for expanded Tree Nodes.
+When presenting cascading selection, switch the Checkbox state of parent nodes to "Indeterminate" to reflect partial selection.

 | Do                                                                             | Don't                                                                              |
 | ------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------- |